imranmatin23/LattePanda-Ubuntu18.04-Spinnaker-Installation/README.md

 and then use SCP to transfer them onto the remote computer, or can be downloaded straight onto the remote computer.

 1. Download Ubuntu Desktop 18.04.4 LTS from this [link](https://releases.ubuntu.com/18.04.4/).
 3. Download the Spinnaker for AMD64 package from this [link](https://flir.app.boxcn.net/v/SpinnakerSDK).
+It is located at Linux->Ubuntu18.04->beta-spinnaker-2.0.0.109-Ubuntu18.04-amd64-pkg.tar.gz
 4. Download the Python wrapper for Spinnaker for x86_64 package from this [link](https://flir.app.boxcn.net/v/SpinnakerSDK).
+It is located at Linux->Ubuntu18.04->python->x64->spinnaker_python-2.0.0.109-Ubuntu18.04-cp37-cp37m-linux_x86_64.tar.gz
 5. Install BalenaEtcher from this [link](https://www.balena.io/etcher/).